microsoft/powercat-automation-kit/site/content/contribution/authoring.md

 ### **Question** Why GitHub pages to host content?

-The source code for the Automation Kit already exists on GitHub and the native GitHub pages support was one choice of where to host the content.
+The source code for the {{<product-name>}} already exists on GitHub and the native GitHub pages support was one choice of where to host the content.

 ### **Question** Why is this content not on http://learn.microsoft.com?